Terms of Service

 (a) Access, Use, & Legal Compulsion.
 Unless it receives Recipient’s prior written consent, Provider: (i) will not access or use Recipient Data other than as necessary to facilitate the Service; and (ii) will not give any third party access to Recipient Data.
 Notwithstanding the foregoing, Provider may disclose Recipient Data as required by applicable law or by proper legal or governmental authority.
 Provider will give Recipient prompt notice of any such legal or governmental demand and reasonably cooperate with Recipient in any effort to seek a protective order or otherwise to contest such required disclosure, at Recipient’s expense.

 (b) Recipient’s Rights.
-Recipient possesses and retains all right, title, and interest in and to Recipient Data, and Provider’s use and possession thereof is solely as Recipient’s agent.
+Recipient possesses and retains all right, title, and interest in and to Recipient Data.

 (c) Retention & Deletion.
 Provider will retain all Recipient Data until erased pursuant to the Data Policy.

 (d) Injunction.
 Provider agrees that violation of the provisions of this Section 7 might cause Recipient irreparable injury, for which monetary damages would not provide adequate compensation, and that in addition to any other remedy, Recipient will be entitled to injunctive relief against such breach or threatened breach, without proving actual damage or posting a bond or other security.